patfleming/patfleming.github.io/_posts/2023-11-06-Creating-PCBs-with-Fritzing - Copy.md

 ---
 layout: single
-classes: full
+classes: wide
+author_profile: false
+toc: true

 title: "Creating PCBs with Fritzing for your layout"
+excerpt: "Step into the world of custom PCB design tailored for model railroads.
+Our comprehensive guide on using Fritzing demystifies the process, empowering you to bring your unique layout ideas to life with precision and ease."

 date: 2023-11-06
-categories: tutorial PCB Fritzing
+categories: [LCC Fusion Project, tutorial]

-tags: [lcc, nmra, pcb]
+tags: [lcc, nmra, lcc fusion project]
-categories: [tutorial]

 gallery:
   - url: /presentations/Fritzing for Circuits and PCBs/images/Presentation.png
     image_path:  /presentations/Fritzing for Circuits and PCBs/images/Presentation-100.png